Facts & Figures

 Alumnae: more than 8,000 graduates.

-Traditions: Ring Day, Mother-Daughter Communion Lunch, and Father-Daughter Dance are among the traditions that bind the students and alumnae.
+Traditions: Ring Day, Mother-Daughter Communion Breakfast, and Father-Daughter Dance are among the traditions that bind the students and alumnae.

 School Colors: blue and white.